SKolodynski/LifeWithEC/README.md

 Conway's Game of Life with KDB+ and Enterprise Components
 =========================================================

-For information on what is this, please have a look at [this](https://slawekk.wordpress.com/2014/05/20/game-of-life-with-enterprise-components/) post at the  Formalized Mathematics blog.
+For information on what this is, please have a look at [this](https://slawekk.wordpress.com/2014/05/20/game-of-life-with-enterprise-components/) post at the  Formalized Mathematics blog.

 Setup
 -----